Focusing Where Vision Matters: Selective Training for Large Vision Language Models via Visual Information Gain: Visual Information Gain

 \textbf{VIG captures token-level visual grounding.} To empirically examine the token-level decomposition in Eq.~\ref{eq:vig-final}, we visualize the relationship between token losses with and without visual conditioning on the LLaVA-1.5 instruction-tuning dataset in Fig.~\ref{fig:token-loss-scatter}.
 Points along the diagonal $y=x$ correspond to tokens unaffected by visual input.
 Notably, the scatter reveals a broad spectrum of visual dependency at the token level.
 Tokens with high VIG (visualized in red) appear above the diagonal, indicating that prediction losses are substantially reduced by the image.
 As detailed in Tab.~\ref{tab:token-example}, these tokens largely correspond to visually salient concepts such as colors, spatial relations, and physical states, i.e., elements that are often unpredictable from text alone.
 Conversely, tokens with low or negative VIG (blue region), such as articles and prepositions, primarily serve syntactic purposes.
+Furthermore, we perform a corpus-level part-of-speech (POS) analysis on the dataset.
+As shown in Fig.~\ref{fig:vig-pos}, the results reveal a clear pattern: visually grounded words (e.g., proper nouns, nouns, and verbs) consistently exhibit higher positive VIG scores, whereas function tokens (e.g., particles, symbols) cluster near zero.
 These findings confirm that sample-level visual dependency measured by VIG arises from the cumulative contribution of such visually grounded tokens.